 about

-Expanding painting practice to sound, performance, dance, film and installation, I approach it as a ritual of reconnection with nature and my ancestry.
+Expanding painting practice to sound, performance, film and installation, Elena Shkvarkina approaches it as a ritual of reconnection with nature and her ancestry.

-Painting remains an anchor point for my work.
-Honoring Nihonga’s traditional use of pigment, water and animal glue, I then abandon the brushwork in its entirety, manipulating the paint on the surface with my body movements and gravity.
+Painting remains an anchor point for her work.
+While honouring Nihonga’s traditional use of pigments, she abandons the brushwork, manipulating the paint on the surface with her body movements.

 CV